NanoComp/meep/doc/docs/C++_Tutorial.md

 # C++ Tutorial
 ---

 Instead of using the [Python interface](Python_User_Interface/), Meep is also callable as a C++ library by writing a C++ program that links to it.
 The C++ interface provides the most flexibility in setting up simulations.
-There are numerous examples in the `tests/` directory of the Meep codebase which cover a wide range of Meep's functionality.
-These are a good additional reference.
-Finally, we should also note that, while Meep is nominally in C++, it is perhaps better described as "C+".
+There are 19 examples in the [tests/](https://github.com/stevengj/meep/tree/master/tests) subdirectory of the source repository which cover a wide range of functionality.
+We should also note that, while Meep is nominally in C++, it is perhaps better described as "C+".
 That is, most of the coding style is C-like with a few C++ features.

 [TOC]